simonsmith/simonsmith.io/README.md

-# Blink Design
+# simonsmith.io

-The theme for my website - http://blink-design.net
+The theme for my website - http://simonsmith.io